Martin Escardo, 24th November 2025.

 We show that if this is the case, then

-category of dcpos which is not free.
+monad in the category of dcpos that is not free.

 We haven't (yet) formalized this here, but we offer an argument to